Lextuga007/shiny_beginners/README.md

 # Shiny Beginners Training

 Shiny training for relatively novice R users.
+A more advanced Shiny training course is on the NHS-R Community GitHub https://github.com/nhs-r-community/shiny-training which covers much of this course again but with a little more detail.

 ## Preparation